ChromeDevTools/devtools-frontend/docs/contributing/settings-experiments-features.md

 ### Define a new `base::Feature`

-Add a new `base::Feature` to [`browser_features.cc`](https://crsrc.org/c/chrome/browser/browser_features.cc).
+Add a new `base::Feature` to DevTools' [`features.cc`](https://crsrc.org/c/chrome/browser/devtools/features.cc).
 This feature will automatically be available as a Chrome command line parameter:

 ```cxx
 // in browser_features.cc